nagesh-makanapur/daily-pulse-news-app/README.md

 cd daily-pulse-news-app
 2️⃣ Install dependencies
 npm install
-3️⃣ Add environment variables
-Create a .env file in the root directory:

 4️⃣ Start the development server npm run dev
 App will run at: http://localhost:5173